whosonfirst/go-webhookd-aws/README.md

 This is a Lambda function to run an ECS task when invoked.
 It is principally meant to be used with the `go-webhookd` Lambda dispatcher.
 It should probably be renamed since it's pretty confusing, even for me.

+_The documentation for this tool is still being written..._

 ## See also

 * https://github.com/whosonfirst/go-webhookd